lightningdb/chililog-server/README.md

 Live Demo
 =========

-Here are the [instructions](https://github.com/chililog/chililog-server/wiki/Live-Demo) on how to access our live demo.
+Here are the [video and DYI instructions](http://blog.chililog.org/2011/10/24/remote-javascript-logging/) on how to access our live demo.

-You'll create log entries from your browser and view them in real time.
+You'll stream javascript console.log from one browser to another browser via Chililog.